 Castle Findlater is located on the Aberdeenshire coast between the settlements of Cullen (to the west) and Sandend, and Portsoy further to the east.
 You can walk from Cullen to Findlater along a fantastic coastal route through Sunnyside Beach (which would also be a great wild camping spot).

 If visiting by car you would travel along the A98 from West or East, it is well signposted with brown tourist signs.
-There is a small car park near Barnyards of Findlater and a grassed path between fields that leads to the information board on the castle.
+There is a small car parking area near Barnyards of Findlater and a grassed path between fields that leads to the information board on the castle.
 Again the path near the castle and the castle itself could be dangerous so approach at your own risk.

 Where can I eat after Findlater Castle?

 Cullen is ideally situated to grab a bite to eat after your visit to Findlater Castle.
 Rockpool Cafe is fantastic but might require booking first due to its popularity.
 There is also a Fish & Chips takeaway and an excellent ice cream shop on Seafield street.

 Banff Springs Hotel further to the east in Banff has really great food.

 What wildlife can I see at Findlater Castle?

 It is possible to see a wide variety of wild life at Findlater Castle on it's coastal prominence.
 Dolphins, seals and Orca have been seen here in the past, but there is also a wide variety of birds.